stanchiang/Luxyy/README.md

 - ~~implement progress bar for image uploading~~
 - ~~receive push notifications~~
 - ~~hide the attachments button unless user is admin~~
+- push notifications must be confirmed to work
 - <Later>upload/download image to parse with progress bar callback
 - <Later>loading messages needs to be async, especially when there are photos